I tried accessing the console without internet connection using AWS Management Console Private Access

 Sign-in

-After deploying the CloudFormation stack, I confirmed that the EC2 instance was registered as an SSM managed instance, then connected via RDP using Fleet Manager's Remote Desktop.
-I accessed https://console.aws.amazon.com in the Edge browser inside the EC2 instance.
+After deploying the CloudFormation stack, I confirmed that the EC2 instance was registered as an SSM managed instance and connected via RDP using Fleet Manager Remote Desktop.
+I accessed https://console.aws.amazon.com from the Edge browser inside the EC2 instance.

 After entering the IAM user credentials and signing in, the Console Home was displayed.
 A Private Access banner is shown at the top of the screen.

 I checked the console screens for S3 and DynamoDB.
-Since this configuration creates Gateway Endpoints for S3 and DynamoDB, I was able to display the S3 bucket list screen and the DynamoDB console screen.
+Since this configuration includes Gateway Endpoints for S3 / DynamoDB, I was able to display the S3 bucket list screen and the DynamoDB console screen.

 S3